skyface753/skydo/README.md

 - Add, edit, and delete tasks
 - Mark tasks as complete and incomplete
 - Archive tasks
+- Task Priority (Without, Low, Medium, High)
 - Login
-- Register (Verification email sent to user just in SwiftUI version with universal links)
+- Register (Verification email sent to user only in the SwiftUI version with universal links)

 ## Screenshots